-&lt;sup>20 The definition of an act of proliferation financing need not involve knowledge.
+&lt;sup>27 The definition of an act of proliferation financing need not involve knowledge.
 However, when considering the responsibilities of financial institutions or a possible criminal basis of proliferation financing, a subjective element will be indispensable.

-- 15.26 A summary of the legal and regulatory obligations in relation to proliferation financing is set out in Annex 15-III.
+- 15.25 Compliance with the sanctions in force within jurisdictions is relevant to all the products and services offered by firms.
+Sanctions that require the embargo of certain goods and services have particular relevance in relation to the provision and facilitation of trade finance products. - 15.26 A summary of the legal and regulatory obligations in relation to proliferation financing is set out in Annex 15-III.
 Guidance on sanctions screening is given in Part III, section 4: Compliance with the UK financial sanctions regime. - 15.27 The use of trade finance to breach sanctions and/or for the proliferation of weapons of mass destruction (WMD) could potentially take advantage of the complex and fragmented nature of existing global finance activity where multiple parties (in many cases with limited knowledge of one another) become involved in the handling of trade finance. - 15.28 In June 2008, FATF published a Proliferation Financing Report which assessed these risks.
-Annex 15-IV reproduces that report's discussion of how various types of entity in the financial sector might become involved in proliferation activities. - 15.29 In April 2010 the FATF published a February 2010 report from their Working Group on Terrorist Financing and Money Laundering 'Combating Proliferation Financing: A Status Report on Policy Development and Consultation', which further analysed the risks and possible policy responses.
+Annex 15-IV reproduces that report's discussion of how various types of entity in the financial sector might become involved in proliferation activities. - 15.29 In April 2010 the FATF published a February 2010 report from their Working Group on Terrorist Financing and Money Laundering 'Combating Proliferation Financing: A Status Report on Policy Development and Consultation' which further analysed the risks and possible policy responses.